Regulations on project funding

 2 Applicants with a doctorate must have obtained the latter four years before the submission date of the application.
 Applicants without a doctorate must generally have completed three years of research work as their main source of income since obtaining their higher education degree.
 Such research work will be regarded as equivalent to a doctorate.

-3 Researchers who assume an independent research post less than four years after obtaining the doctorate may submit project funding applications as soon as they assume the said position.
+3 Researchers who assume an independent research position in accordance with paragraphs 4 and 5 below less than four years after obtaining their doctorate may submit project funding applications as soon as they assume the said position.

 4 Applicants must be in a position to carry out research projects under their own responsibility and to lead project staff both scientifically and as personnel.